ZahraMertens/Team-Profile-Gen/README.md

 ## Bonus

-* 🏆 WHEN I start he application THEN I have to enter my Teams name which will be the individual header of the webpage
+* 🏆 WHEN I start the application THEN I have to enter my Teams name which will be the individual header of the webpage

 * 🏆 WHEN I start the application THEN I am presented with a welcome message